ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_nn.md

 !!! warning

-    The `batch_size` and the `shuffle` parameters can differ from the training data loader.
-    However the validation loader requires the same set-up as the training data loader.
-That means that the `type`, `filter_inputs`, `filter_labels`, `normalize` and `standardize` options have to be indentical to those in the training data loader.
+    Several of the validation loader fields have to be identical to those in the training data loader.
+In particular, the `type`, `filter_inputs`, `filter_labels`, `normalize` and `standardize` options have to be the same, while the `batch_size`, `num_workers` and `shuffle` parameters can differ from the training data loader.
+If the former do not match, an error will be raised.

 #### Optimizer